Title: On the Verge (Prelude to an Admission of Love)

 Mulder wonders how many times a day the kid repeats that line.
 “Sure.
 And the largest cup of coffee you have.”

 “I’ll bring a pot to your table.
-Food’ll be up in about five minutes.
+Food’ll be up in a few minutes.
 Sit anywhere you like.”

 The cafeteria is crowded, nearly every table occupied.
 He spots Brigham, the pilot, sitting alone in one corner, his back to the wall.
 Brigham sees Mulder, too, and waves him over.